korben546/RegSite/README.md

 user.update(confirmed_at: Time.now)
 user.update_attribute :admin, true

-as an admin when logged in you see entire list of registrations in index view,
+as an admin when logged in you see entire list of registrations in index view, with database id and user_id you can edit any reg and edit anything except for the database id (unsure on if user_id edits work) creating a new reg acts as normal, you currently cannot assign it to another user cos of how its handled, I will add this

 Glossary
 gems - Ruby Packages